jacc/whoop-re/README.md

 | /community-service/v1/communities/featured | returns featured communities |
 | /community-service/v1/communities/{community ID}/members/details | returns membership info of a group |
 | /community-service/v1/leaderboards/communities/{community ID}/{YYYY-MM-DD}/strain/day_strain |

+# Notes
+- For `rollups_service`, the rollup returns a `sport_id` - ex, `60` is Rock Climbing.
+I haven't found an entire list of these yet, so it will be guess work until then.